harrellbm/Quartz-Garden/content/The Ways Centers Help Each Other Have More Life.md

 > - Nature of Order, Bk.
 1, p.
 144

 > [!NOTE] Personal Experience
 >So far these have been very eye opening.
-Especially something simple like levels of scale had made it possible to look at some thing and be able to actually think about if the proportions of it are correct or not.
-I think this is a good get of language to actually be able to talk about the composition of things.
+Especially something simple like levels of scale has made it possible to look at some thing and be able to actually think about if the proportions of it are correct or not.
+I think this is a good set of language to actually be able to talk about the composition of things.

 ****
 # 1. Levels of Scale